Meet Our Team

 I was born in the GTA and raised in the Durham Region.
 I am a very proud mom of two wonderful daughters and watching them grow is one of the greatest gifts life can offer.

 Prior to having my own children, I graduated from the University of Toronto as a Speech-Language Pathologist in 2009.
-I have been working with children with Communication challenges, including Autism Spectrum Disorder, for the past 15 years in various roles and contexts.
+I have been working with children with Communication challenges, including Autism, for the past 15 years in various roles and contexts.
 I love what I do, and I know I will love working with you too.

 I have been a school-board S-LP since graduating in 2009.
 During that time, I have developed extensive assessment and consultative skills.
 I have had the opportunity to support countless children, families, and school teams and feel as though my role as a School-board S-LP has given me a great perspective as a private therapist of the ins and outs of the school system.